Leveraging automated workflow to streamline project processes

 For example, to handle a change request in a project, a customized SharePoint list can be created and using the SharePoint workflow on the change request, approval process of that request from the financial department or stake holder can be implemented.

 Microsoft Project Server/ Project Online by default provides the register for risks and issues in project workspace.
 Risk management process can be built, wherein whenever a risk is added for a specific project, notification emails can be sent to the project owner and the sponsor for approval.

 Process can be built when a new issue has been identified and added in the issues register, and task action can be assigned to the owner of the issue and the notification be sent to the project manager.

 In this blog post, we discussed generic workflows and processes, which can be easily automated with the help of SharePoint and Project Server workflows.
 However, process automation with specific requirements like integration with other LOBs, calling any external APIs on project publish, project closure workflow, sending custom email notifications, enabling document approval process up to nth level of approvals and review, can be configured per the need.
 Using SharePoint Designer for workflow development requires less development and allows focusing more on the process enablement.
 Microsoft Project Server/ Project Online built on the top of SharePoint leverages all the features of SharePoint and can merge these with its project processes like publish, save, checking, etc., to create more robust processes.

 You can learn more about this topic in our upcoming webinar on ‘Streamline your process with Project Online’ on January 9th at 11:00 AM.
-Register now and book your place!
+Register now to view the Recording!